-Art.
-37. With the exception of the cases expressly provided in other articles of the Constitution, laws shall establish the regulations concerning: - the exercise of the rights and duties of citizens;

-- the obligations imposed by the public welfare and in particular by the national defense upon the persons and property of the Gabonese; - nationality, status and legal capacity of persons, marriage contracts, inheritance and gifts;

-- the organization of civil status;

-- the electoral system of the National Assembly and of the Assemblies of the territorial units;

-- the organization and operation of the territorial units;
+- Art.
+37. With the exception of the cases expressly provided in other articles of the Constitution, laws shall establish the regulations concerning: - the exercise of the rights and duties of citizens; - the obligations imposed by the public welfare and in particular by the national defense upon the persons and property of the Gabonese; - nationality, status and legal capacity of persons, marriage contracts, inheritance and gifts; - the organization of civil status; - the electoral system of the National Assembly and of the Assemblies of the territorial units; - the organization and operation of the territorial units;

-- judicial organization; the creation of new juridical systems and the status of magistrates;

-- the organization of public prosecutors' offices, the professions of law officers:

-- the determination of crimes and misdemeanors as well as the penalties therefor, criminal procedure; the prison system, amnesty and the right of pardon;

-- martial law, the state of emergency, and the state of defense;

-- regulations of associations;

-- the basis, the rate and the method of collecting taxes of all types; the issuance of currency;

-- the general statute for government offices;

-- the nationalization of enterprises and transfer of property from the public to the private sector;

-the creation or the suppression of autonomous public establishments and services in respect of which the Government has the sole initiative; the general administrative and financial organization;

-- the conditions for the participation of the State in the activity of certain societies and for State control of the operations of these societies;

-- public domain, landed property, forests and mines;

-- property rights, civil and commercial obligations;

-- the loans and financial engagements of the State;

-- plans of economic and social action;
+- judicial organization; the creation of new juridical systems and the status of magistrates; - the organization of public ministirial offices, the professions of ministirial officers; - the determination of crimes and misdemeanors as well as the penalties therefor, criminal procedure; the prison system, amnesty and the right of pardon; - the state of siege, the state of emergency, and the state of defense; - regulations of associations; - the basis, the rate and the method of collecting taxes of all types; the issuance of currency; - the general statute for public offices; - the nationalization of enterprises and transfer of property from the public to the private sector; - the creation or the suppression of autonomous public establishments and services in respect of which the Government has the sole initiative; - the general administrative and financial organization; - the conditions for the participation of the State in the activity of certain societies and for State control of the operations of these societies: - public domain, landed property, forests and mines; - property rights, civil and commercial obligations; - the loans and financial engagements of the State; - plans of economic and social action; - the conditions under which finance laws are presented and voted and the national accounts regulated.

-- the conditions under which finance laws are presented and voted and the national accounts regulated.
-Laws shall determine, in addition, the fundamental principles of: - education;
+Laws shall determine, in addition, the fundamental principles of:

+- education;

 - the right to work;

-- social security;
+- social security:

 - the rights of unions, including the conditions for exercising the right to strike;

 - benefit societies and savings;

 - the general organization of defense.